-Neil is the composer for the new musical version of Grumpy Old Men, based on the Warner Brothers movie classic starring Jack Lemmon and Walter Matthau, which had its out of town tryout at the Royal Manitoba Theater Centre in Winnipeg in October 2011, starring John Rubenstein and John Conrad Schuck.
+Neil is the composer for the musical version of Grumpy Old Men: The Musical, based on the Warner Brothers movie classic starring Jack Lemmon and Walter Matthau, which had its out of town tryout at the Royal Manitoba Theater Centre in Winnipeg in October 2011, starring John Rubenstein and John Conrad Schuck.
 The developmental readings have featured Academy Award-winning actor F. Murray Abraham, TONY Award winner George Hearn, Marilu Henner, Carole Kane, Ken Page and Vicki Lewis.
 For more information go to www.grumpyoldmenthemusical.com.

-Neil's musical Tim and Scrooge, with book and lyrics by Nick Meglin (former editor of Mad Magazine), was voted "one of the best musicals" of the inaugural NYMF festival in NYC, and garnered a glowing review in the NY Times after it opened for an Equity run at The Queens Theater in the Park, starring TONY nominee Bobby Steggert.
+Neil's holiday musical Tim and Scrooge, with book and lyrics by Nick Meglin (former editor of Mad Magazine), will be opening December 2015 at the Westchester Broadway Theater in NY.
+Tim and Scrooge explores what happens ten years after A Christmas Carol, and was voted "one of the best musicals" of the inaugural NYMF festival in NYC, and garnered a glowing review in the NY Times after it opened at The Queens Theater in the Park, starring TONY nominee Bobby Steggert.
 It was also presented as a special reading at the Criterion Theater in the London's West End.
 It has been performed regionally across the USA for the past five years.

-Neil is also currently working with writer Jonathan Feldman, who wrote the movie Swing Kids, on a new fairytale musical called Never Grimm.
+Neil is also currently working with writer Jonathan Feldman (Swing Kids movie) and legendary film/ TV Producer Mark Gordon (Grey’s Anatomy, Saving Private Ryan), on a new contemporary fairytale musical called Never Grimm.
 Never Grimm had its first developmental reading in August of 2013 at Santa Rosa Repertory Theater in Northern California.
-It had its first NYC reading in the fall of 2013, with a developmental production scheduled for 2015.
+It had its first NYC reading in the fall of 2013, with a developmental workshop scheduled for 2015/16.

 Neil also composed the musical Heidi, book by Julia Jordan and commissioned by Douglas Love and the Walden Family Theater.
 Heidi ran for over eighty performances in its regional premiere in Denver.

-His musical Hexed in the City played Off-Broadway at the Zipper Theater.
+His musical Hexed in the City, with book by Tom Mills, played Off-Broadway at the Zipper Theater, produced by The Sonnet Repertory Theater.

 As a film composer, Neil recently scored, and was the Musical Supervisor for the 2013 released film "Once upon a Time in Brooklyn," starring Armand Assante, Ice-T, William DeMeo, and Cathy Moriarity.
 It is released theatrically by Grindstone, the Independent division of Lions Gate.
 Neil was also the composer/music supervisor on the feature film "Searching For Bobby D" featuring Carmen Electra, Sandra Bernhard, and Mario Cantone.